-I can’t hide my excitement – I’m going on my first wildlife safari!
-My biggest travel dream is about to come true: an African Safari.
+I remember vividly when I went on my first safari in Africa: I couldn’t hide my excitement!
+My biggest travel dream was about to come true: an African Safari.

 My African Safari Trip

 - Location: remote areas in Tanzania: Katavi and Mahale

 If you haven’t been to a safari before, there’s a few things you need to know::

 Safaris are known as “game drives” in Africa and they happen twice a day: during sunrise and right before sunset.

 In these light conditions the ideal equipment would be a full frame camera and lenses with a bright maximum aperture.
 As a beginner, however, you still can get pretty decent results with a non-professional photo gear.